S. Bhoothalingam: Personal life

-Bhoothalingam was married to Mathuram "Krithika" (1915 - 2009), a noted Tamil novelist and playwright.
-The couple had a daughter, Mina Swaminathan (born 1933), who married the distinguished agricultural geneticist M. S. Swaminathan, and had three children.
+Bhoothalingam was married to Mathuram "Krithika" (1915–2009), a noted Tamil novelist and playwright.
+The couple had a daughter, Mina Swaminathan, who married the distinguished agricultural geneticist M. S. Swaminathan, and had three children.
 Among Bhoothalingam's grandchildren is the distinguished paediatrician Soumya Swaminathan.

 A linguist and Francophile who was fluent in French, and also knew Russian, Bhoothalingam served as President of the Alliance Francaise of New Delhi for many years.
 He was decorated with the Legion of Honour by the French government in 1983.